 Notification of Results

 Students who fail to comply with the requirement to be tested will be referred to Student Affairs, and will go through the discipline process, which could lead to disciplinary actions, up to and including dismissal.
+Employees could face disciplinary action through human resources if they fail to comply.

 Cost of Screening Testing